Important Information If You Live Or Work Near An Underground Pipeline

 If the work is near an Epic Energy pipeline you will be contacted by Epic Energy and advised on works approval and site supervision requirement.
 This is a free service however penalties apply for non-approved work within the pipeline easement.

-Contact DIAL BEFORE YOU DIG if you are considering any type of construction near the easement.
+Contact BEFORE YOU DIG AUSTRALIAif you are considering any type of construction near the easement.
 Structures of any kind are not permitted on the easement.

 Do’s And Don'ts Near An Underground Pipeline

 Follow these guidelines to ensure your safety near an underground pipeline.

 Epic Energy’s pipelines are buried underground at various depths which can change over time due to nature and human activity.
 Excavation on the easement must be monitored by Epic Energy to avoid rupturing the pipeline or damaging its protective coating.
 An Epic Energy representative will visit your work site to determine the exact location and depth of the pipeline and will supervise the works to completion.